Top 24 Financial Literacy Quotes for Students

 “Courage showed me that no matter how awful a crisis gets, any worthwhile investment will pay off eventually.”

-– Carlos Slim Helú, Mexican business magnate
+– Carlos Slim Helu, Mexican business magnate

 Slim, one of the world’s wealthiest individuals, points to patience as an investor’s most valuable trait.
 Markets go up and down, but historically they trend upward over long periods.
 For young investors, this means market dips during your early investing years are actually opportunities.
-You’re buying in at lower prices with decades ahead for growth.
+You are buying in at lower prices with decades ahead for growth.
 Starting small with even $25 or $50 a month in your late teens gives you invaluable experience and time for compound growth.

 “Most college graduates spend close to 16 years developing skills that will allow them to get a high-paying salary.
 However, these people typically spend little to no time learning how to save and invest their money.”